carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

     | CD    |       |       | Card Detect            |
 -->
 * [Maker Pi Pico](https://www.cytron.io/p-maker-pi-pico) works on SPI1.
 Looks fine for 4-bit wide SDIO.
+* [Challenger RP2040 SD/RTC](https://ilabs.se/challenger-rp2040-sd-rtc-datasheet/) looks usable for SPI only.
+* Here is one list of RP2040 boards: [earlephilhower/arduino-pico: Raspberry Pi Pico Arduino core, for all RP2040 boards](https://github.com/earlephilhower/arduino-pico) Only a fraction of them have an SD card socket.

 ## Firmware:
 * Follow instructions in [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf) to set up the development environment.